polystruct/creative/docs/residential/building/structural.md

 Below are the steps I take to get to a general shape.

+## Create a rough foundation

+Buildings should have a rough, stony foundation (if applicable to the biome they are meant to be in).
+This allows for a more proper generation in case the building is on a cliff (or similar).

+When building an entire "set" of buildings in a similar pallette, it is always a good idea to first generate a template (e.g. using some black wool) and copy/paste that.

 ## Building size

 The first thing I want to settle on is how big a building should be.
 Now, if